nonkiru/nonkiru.art/src/ocs/myuri.md

     </div>
 </div>

-Myuri Nohn is a Keeper of the Moon Miqo'te who hails from Gridania.
+Myuri is a Keeper of the Moon Miqo'te who hails from Gridania.
 They travel around Eorzea, painting landscapes and people that they come across!
 They journey with their partner, Muffin, a Sponge Silkie.
 Myuri has an affinity for arcanum, and has an interest in Nymian magicks.

 Myuri's Job is Arithmetician.
 They use a combination of the geometric and mathmatic teniques for their arithmetics, with assistance from their Faerie companion.
 Most of their magicks use the tactic of targeting an enemy based off their strength (in LVL), then using Sacred Soil to contain the magicks.
 This way, if both the enemy and the ally are the same strength, the magicks don't also hurt their allies.
 Myuri would describe their magick as "a mixture of thaumaturgy, Nymian intelligence, and a little bit of math!".